bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ### 4. How do I use Transifex?

-It is probably best if you take a look at the info provided by Transifex [here] (https://docs.transifex.com/getting-started-1/translators) and [here] (https://docs.transifex.com/translation/translating-with-the-web-editor/?utm_source=welcome&utm_medium=email&utm_content=translator).
+It is probably best if you take a look at the info provided by Transifex [here](https://docs.transifex.com/getting-started-1/translators) and [here](https://docs.transifex.com/translation/translating-with-the-web-editor/?utm_source=welcome&utm_medium=email&utm_content=translator).
 Everything beyond the basics is probably best learned by clicking through the menus of Transifex.

 ### 5. What are resources?